EU Journeys

 – e.g. separate the child from the source of harm and seek medical help or

 call emergency services (tel.
 112 in Greece) if required.
+2. Report to Safeguarding Focal Point: Contact the designated

 Safeguarding Focal Point (see Section 6 for contact) as soon as possible,